Lerner and Loewe: Meeting

-In August 1942 at the Lambs Club in New York City 24 year old American, Alan Jay Lerner and 41 year old Austrian, Frederick Loewe, officially met one another.
-As recounted by Lerner, the two men met by chance when Loewe took a wrong turn on his way to the bathroom.
+In August 1942 at the Lambs Club in New York City 24 year old American, Alan Jay Lerner and 41 year old Austrian, Frederick Loewe, officially met each other.
+As recounted by Lerner, the two met by chance when Loewe took a wrong turn on his way to the bathroom.
 Loewe asked Lerner if he wrote lyrics and upon affirmation, Loewe asked if he wanted to write with him.
 The two began working together immediately afterward.

 Early work

 While the two were quick to work with each other, the initial two musicals Jay Lerner and Frederick Loewe worked on were not a commercial success and would be heavily regarded today as "flops."

 The very first of their collaborations, Life of the Party, was worked on in 1942 at a stock company in Detroit, ran for 9 weeks and never made it to a Broadway stage.
 The first of their productions to make it to Broadway was What's Up?, which received generally (if mildly) favorable reviews but was not a commercial success.
 Lerner later wrote that the musical ran for only one week before closing, but it in fact ran from November 11, 1943, to January 4, 1944, closing after 63 performances.

 The pair achieved some small success in 1945 with The Day Before Spring.
 This production opened at the National Theatre in late November and closed approximately one year later in April 1946.
 Despite the short run, a Billboard magazine critic gave the musical a favorable review from its opening at the Shubert Theatre in Boston and deemed Lerner and Loewe "potential supermen."